 Transforming Pediatrics: Lessons from 30 Years of Reach Out and Read

-Reach Out and Read is an international nonprofit, annually delivering over 7 million developmentally appropriate books to nearly 5 million children during well-child primary care visits in the U.S. alone.
+Reach Out and Read is an international nonprofit, annually delivering more than 7 million developmentally appropriate books to nearly 5 million children during well-child primary care visits in the U.S. alone.
 The program has seen remarkable bipartisan support, including from former Senator Ted Kennedy and First Ladies Hillary Clinton and Laura Bush.
 But 30 years ago, the program began as a stack of books in the waiting room of a single pediatric department.

 In hindsight, the idea to foster children’s development through reading aloud seems simple.
 But the concept of introducing literature into pediatric care was ahead of its time when pediatricians Barry Zuckerman and Robert Needlman launched Reach Out and Read at Boston City Hospital, part of what is known today as Boston Medical Center (BMC).